troingle/javascript-rpg/README.md

 # javascript-rpg
-A simple RPG in Javascript
+A simple RPG in Javascript that relies on prompt().